tamarin-prover/tamarin-prover/README.md

 Manual
 ------

-The manual is found in `data/doc/MANUAL`.
+The manual is `data/doc/MANUAL`.
 It is part of every installation of the Tamarin prover.

 Example Protocol Models